Anne Charleston: Theatre

-Anne starred in Aladdin at Belfast Grand Opera House in 1995–1996 with Rod Hull and Emu.
+She starred in Aladdin at Belfast Grand Opera House in 1995–1996 with Rod Hull and Emu.

 In January 2010, it was announced that Charleston would be joining the touring production of Calendar Girls as Jessie (Miss January).

 In July 2012, it was revealed that Charleston would appear alongside Mischa Barton in an Irish stage production of Steel Magnolias, playing Ouiser Boudreaux in the production.
 It was due to premiere at the Gaiety Theatre, Dublin in September, and be followed by a nationwide tour.

 In 2012, Charleston toured the UK in a production of The Cemetery Club alongside Anita Harris, Shirley Anne Field and Peter Ellis.

-The 2014–15 pantomime season saw Anne playing the Fairy Godmother in Cinderella at the Redditch Palace Theatre.
+The 2014–15 pantomime season saw Charleston playing the Fairy Godmother in Cinderella at the Redditch Palace Theatre.